Club Questions & Answers can be found here.

-Where do you source your yarns?
+Where do you source your wool yarns?
 And what about mulesing?

-Our yarns are spun in the United States and Peru, and the fiber is sourced from South America and South Africa.
+The majority of our yarns are spun in Peru, and the fiber is sourced from South America and South Africa.
 Our fibers come from mulesing-free sources.
+Our Unicorn is from Japan, and our Summer Silk from Italy.

 My skein has a knot.
 Is that typical?

 Not generally!
-However, we use small mills to produce our yarn bases, and small mills produce in small batches!
-Sometimes, this means a skein may have a knot as it was spun during a bridge between batches, so yes, knots happen from time to time.
+However, knots can happen from time to time.
+Sometimes this means a skein was spun during a bridge between batches, so yes, knots happen from time to time.
 There are many clever ways to hide them, though!
 Have you ever tried the Russian Join, the Braided Join, or the Magic Double Knot?
-Our yarn is superwash, so try some of these techniques, as spit-splicing will not work as well.
+Our wool yarns are superwash, so try some of these techniques, as spit-splicing will not work as well.

-How do I turn my skein into a ball?
+How do I wind my skein into a ball?

 How do I wash/block my Finished Object?